bartongroup/RATS/README.md

 `browseVignettes("rats")`

-If this fails, you can view the vignette on-line directly [from its Github file](https://github.com/bartongroup/Rats/blob/master/vignettes/tutorial.md).
+If this fails, you can view the vignette on-line directly [from its Github file, here](https://github.com/bartongroup/Rats/blob/master/vignettes/tutorial.md).
-A static version of the tutorial is also included [in the project wiki](https://github.com/bartongroup/Rats/wiki).

 We recommend studying the vignette before using `rats`.